mayeenulislam/404-iliya/README.md

 # 404-iliya
 A wonderful 404 page designed by Iliya Garakh, is copied here for educational purpose only

-> CONCEPT AND CODE COPIED FROM https://passwork.me/oops
+> CONCEPT AND CODE by Iliya Garakh
-> For educational purpose only
+> Copied her for educational purpose only

 > @author Iliya Garakh